-In this paper we provide a generalization of Boland's formula \eqref{eq:asad678} to joint structure signatures and from this result we derive an alternative proof of the signature-based decomposition of the joint reliability of two systems with continuous and i.i.d.\ components.
-We also extend the concept of joint structure signature to the general dependent setting, assuming only that the function $F$ has no ties.
-Thus, we define the \emph{joint probability signature} of two systems $\S_1=(C,\phi_1,F)$ and $\S_2=(C,\phi_2,F)$ as the square matrix $\mathbf{p}$ of order $n$ whose $(k,l)$-entry is the probability

-In general this matrix depends on both the structures of the systems and the distribution $F$ of the component lifetimes.
-We introduce a bivariate version of the relative quality function and use it to provide an extension of Equation~\eqref{eq:sdf67} to joint probability signatures.
-We also provide and discuss a sufficient condition on the distribution function $F$ for the joint reliability of two systems to have a signature-based decomposition.
+of the systems $\S_1$ and $\S_2$.
+In the general non-i.i.d.\ setting, we provide and discuss a necessary and sufficient condition on the function $F$ for the joint reliability of two systems to have a signature-based decomposition (Propositions~\ref{prop:mainDEC9} and \ref{prop:mainDEC9z}).

-\begin{remark} It is noteworthy that, even though our definitions and results on the concept of joint probability signature are designed for two systems sharing the same set of components, they can be easily and naturally extended to an arbitrary number of systems. \end{remark}
+In the second part of this paper (Sections 4--7) we fruitfully apply the results obtained in Sections 2 and 3 to the investigation of the signature and reliability of multistate systems made up of two-state components in the general dependent setting.
+More specifically it is shown that our results offer a general framework and an efficient tool to study such multistate systems in the dependent setting and bring simplifications and generalizations to recent results obtained, e.g., by Da and Hu~\cite{DaHu13} and Gertsbakh et al.~\cite{GerSchSpi12} on these topics.